marcolardera/chatgpt-cli/README.md

 ## Models

-ChatGPT CLI, by default, uses the original `gpt-3.5-turbo` model.
+ChatGPT CLI, by default, uses the standard `gpt-4o` model.
 In order to use other ChatGPT models, edit the `model` parameter in the *config.yaml* file ore use the `--model` command line option.
 Here is a list of all the available options:

 | Name                 | Pricing (input token) | Pricing(output token) |
 | -------------------- | --------------------- | --------------------- |